-Funcom is a world leading independent developer and publisher of MMO (Massively Multiplayer Online) games.
+Funcom is a world leading independent developer and publisher of massively multiplayer online games (MMOGs).

 Funcom was founded in 1993 and has since then developed and published over 25 game titles across several genres and gaming platforms.
-Most notable of these are the MMOs Age of Conan and Anarchy Online, as well as the adventure games The Longest Journey and Dreamfall.
+Most notable of these are the online games Age of Conan and Anarchy Online, as well as the adventure games The Longest Journey and Dreamfall.